beccatembel/dekabr/README.md

   repository for the same.

 * `runners` :-
   This package has class which run the feature files according to the test cases.
-In this package we can calling the feature files.
+In this package we can call the feature files.
   Runner class call the cucumber feature file by adding @CucumberOptions annotation (which is used to configuration for feature file).

 * `steps` :-